 According to data from the Central Bureau of Statistics, in the first two months of 2019 demand for new apartments (apartments sold and apartments constructed not for sale) was 6.6 thousand apartments, an increase by 8% over the corresponding period last year and a decrease by 10% over the corresponding period in 2017.
 The increase is due, inter alia, to transactions by first-time home owners who bought apartments under the "Resident Pricing" program.
-In the first two months of 2019, housing loans given to the public amounted to NIS 10.3 billion, compared to NIS 9.0 billion in the corresponding period in 2017 - an increase by 14% and 20%, respectively.
+In the first two months of 2019, housing loans given to the public amounted to NIS 10.3 billion, compared to NIS 9.0 billion in the corresponding period last year and NIS 8.6 billion in the corresponding period in 2017 - an increase by 14% and 20%, respectively.